Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Neural-PI Control for Distributed Optimal Resource Allocation

 \section{Neural-PI Control for Distributed Optimal Resource Allocation}

 In this section, we extend the controller design in Section~\ref{sec:output_agreement} to realize the optimal steady-state resource allocation.
-Unlike the controller in~\eqref{eq:general_PIcontroller} that only relies on local information, steady-state cost optimization requires communication between neighbours.
-We reformulate the steady state problem and derive its optimality conditions, and give a distributed algorithm to meet these conditions.
+Unlike the controller in~\eqref{eq: PIcontroller1} that only relies on local information, the optimization of steady-state cost requires communication between neighbours.
+This section first reformulates the steady-state problem~\eqref{eq: allocation_optimization} and derives its optimality conditions, then presents a distributed algorithm that is embedded into the controller design to meet these conditions.